trixi-framework/TrixiBottomTopography.jl/docs/src/function.md

 To fill a matrix `z_int_pts` which contains the corresponding `z` values for `x_int_pts` and `y_int_pts`, we define a helper function `fill_sol_mat`:

+TODO: update this.
+Now this helper function has a different name and lives elsewhere
 ```julia
 # Helper function to fill the solution matrix
 # Input parameters: